 Alpine skiing and snowboarding

 The Ski center is situated right in the center of Beitostølen, facing south.
 It has a sunny location with easy access to a 6-seater chairlift, two 3-seater chairlifts and a T-bar lift, and five button lifts.
 There are 12 different slopes available, two of which are lit – allowing late night skiing.
-The ski lifts take you up to an altitude of 1,100 meters above sea level.
+The ski lifts take you up to an altitude of 3,600 feet above sea level.

 The ski center also offers a large fun park with a great variety of rails and jumps.